aelve/new-hs/README.md

 After that, call `new-hs`, answer the questions, and a new project would be created in a subfolder.

+To change the defaults (repository owner, default license, etc), edit the beginning of the script (the “Settings” section).

 ## Features

 Note that the following features are currently missing: